krzemienski/awesome-from-stars/README.md

 * [TrafeX/videotranscoder](https://github.com/TrafeX/videotranscoder): Wrapper around ffmpeg to transcode media to Apple's ProRes codec
 * [wangda8791/VideoTranscoder](https://github.com/wangda8791/VideoTranscoder): VideoTranscoder, desktop video application based on ffmpeg binary
 * [cash2one/VideoTranscoding-Backend](https://github.com/cash2one/VideoTranscoding-Backend): This application transcode a video that you send on all formats what you want and diferent resolutions.
+* [gurrutia/videoxt](https://github.com/gurrutia/videoxt): Extract frames from videos and convert them to images or gifs.
 * [abhiTronix/vidgear](https://github.com/abhiTronix/vidgear): A High-performance cross-platform Video Processing Python framework powerpacked with unique trailblazing features :fire:
 * [munagekar/vidsleuth](https://github.com/munagekar/vidsleuth): Video Sleuth is a powerful python based video analysis tool under development.
 It includes wrappers around ffmpeg and vmaf.
 Comes with utilities for benchmarking.
 * [marcosgriselli/ViewAnimator](https://github.com/marcosgriselli/ViewAnimator): ViewAnimator brings your UI to life with just one line